 Our course is informed by the University’s Learning and Teaching Strategy 2015-2022.

-You'll carry out clinical placements within the maternity services, and you'll experience the culture of the NHS and the roles and responsibilities of professional and support staff in different team settings.
+You will carry out clinical placements within the maternity services, and you will experience the culture of the NHS and the roles and responsibilities of professional and support staff in different team settings.

-You'll be introduced to the concept of the nature of normality in childbirth and the importance of a woman-centred service.
-You'll engage in a range of professional activities associated with the role of the midwife and the organisation of services designed to support childbearing.
+For the three years of your course you will be introduced to the concept of the nature of normality in childbirth and the importance of a woman-centred service.
+You will engage in a range of professional activities associated with the role of the midwife and the organisation of services designed to support childbearing.

 Clinical practice will involve working 30 hours a week, plus 7.5 hours of reflection on clinical practice hours.
 Your shifts will include working weekends, bank holidays and night duties.

-On clinical placements, you'll be supported by experienced midwives and will have the opportunity to experience associated placement areas, for example, gynaecology, medical and surgical wards.
+On clinical placements, you will be supported by experienced midwives and will have the opportunity to experience associated placement areas, for example, gynaecology, medical and surgical wards.
 You'll observe practice within acute care settings, which include critical care areas, for example, neonatal intensive care and special care baby units.
-Owing to the varied nature of placements, there may be a need for you to travel to and from placements within Kent and/or Medway and, in some cases, outside of the county.
+Owing to the varied nature of placements, there may be a need for you to travel to and from placements within Kent and/or Medway and, in some cases, outside of the county

 During your placements, you'll have independent learning time to reflect on your experiences.
 This will help you to embed the knowledge and skills you're developing and enable you to become a safe and competent midwifery practitioner.